kenlasko/k8s/mariadb/README.md

 * [UCDialplans](/ucdialplans)
 * [VaultWarden](/vaultwarden)

 All databases are replicated to 3 Kubernetes nodes using Galera for high-availability.
 It is also replicated to a [standalone MariaDB instance](/mariadb-standalone), should the Galera cluster go down.
-For even more resilience, the databases are replicated to a Docker-based MariaDB instance running on the NAS as well as a remote MariaDB instance running in Oracle Cloud.
+For even more resilience, the databases are replicated to a Docker-based MariaDB instance running on the NAS as well as a [remote MariaDB instance running in Oracle Cloud](https://github.com/kenlasko/k3s-cloud/mariadb).

-This has been replaced by the [MariaDB Operator](https://github.com/mariadb-operator/mariadb-operator).
-Repo information can be found [here](/mariadb-galera)

-# Restore databases
+# Initial Bootstrapping
 Run `mariadb-restore` CronJob from `mariadb` namespace.
 This will restore the newest available database backup along with user accounts and grants and procedures.
 Do via either ArgoCD or:
 ```
 kubectl create job -n mariadb --from=cronjob/mariadb-restore mariadb-initial-restore